PaloAltoNetworks/terraform-google-vmseries-modules/examples/vpc_peering_common_with_network_tags/README.md

 Use a web browser to access `https://<MGMT_PUBLIC_IP>` and login with admin and your previously configured password.

+## Change the public Loopback public IP Address

+For the VM-Series that are backend instance group members of the public-facing loadbalancer - go to Network -> Interfaces -> Loopback and change the value of `1.1.1.1` with the value from the `EXTERNAL_LB_PUBLIC_IP` from the terraform outputs.

 ## Check traffic from spoke VMs

 The firewalls are bootstrapped with a generic `allow any` policy just for demo purposes along with an outboud SNAT policy to allow Inernet access from spoke VMs.